usableprivacy/upribox/docs/source/intro.rst

 .. note::
    Since upribox v0.5 we support the Pi3 natively, so no additional WiFi dongle is required.
 The Pi3 WiFi however supports only one active Hotspot.
-You cannot yet activate the **Ninja WiFi** on the Pi3 without an additional WiFi dongle.
+You cannot activate the **Ninja WiFi** on the Pi3 without an additional WiFi dongle.

 +--------------+------------------------+---------------------------+